Board of Directors

 Stephanie Danyluk works in the field of history, with a focus on community-based research related to Indigenous oral histories, land use, and land claims, as well as policy related to governance.
 She has an MA in History from the University of Saskatchewan.
 Other historical pursuits include a podcast project on local mysteries in the Saskatoon area.
 She grew up in Saskatchewan, and her white settler roots include Ukrainian and Doukhobour ties to the Garlic Curtain of the Saskatchewan parklands.

 Jessica DeWitt, Director

 Jessica DeWitt is a child of the Pennsylvania woods cast into the Saskatchewan prairie.
-She is currently a PhD candidate in the History Department at the University of Saskatchewan, Social Media Editor for the Network in Canadian History and Environment (NiCHE), and the former editor of SHFS's Folklore magazine.
+She completed her PhD in the History Department at the University of Saskatchewan in 2019.
+Jessica is Social Media Editor for the Network in Canadian History and Environment (NiCHE), and the former editor of SHFS's Folklore magazine.
 She studies comparative American and Canadian environmental history.
 A park scholar and enthusiast, her dissertation is a comparative history of Canadian provincial parks and American state parks, focusing on Idaho, Alberta, Ontario, and Pennsylvania.

 Audrey Dreaver, Director